acul009/svalin/README.md

 >
 > If you have questions or suggestions, you're also welcome to create an issue :)

+> [!Info]
+> This readme hasn't been properly updated in a while.
+>
+> I'll bring it up to date once I'm gearing up to get the first testers, which is probably going to be a while still.

 ## What is this ?

 This is my Repository for developing a production ready Svalin.